 What to keep in mind

-While awards are a strong signal of quality, they're not the only factor to consider.
+While awards can highlight builders producing excellent work, they should never be the only factor you rely on.
+Awards typically recognise the quality of a particular project submitted by the builder, rather than every project they deliver.
+They also don't measure things like communication, reliability, contract management, or financial stability — all of which can have a major impact on the building experience.
 Not all excellent builders enter awards - some simply choose not to dedicate time or budget to submissions.
 And, like any competition, results reflect the projects submitted in a given year.

 Still, awards can help you shortlist builders who have been independently recognised, and they're a useful piece of the puzzle alongside licensing checks, reviews, and client references.